Español | 日本語

 Cancer

-Very few randomized, placebo-controlled trials investigating the nature of the association between B vitamins and cancer risk have focused on vitamin B6.
-Two earlier studies conducted in subjects with coronary artery disease failed to observe any benefit of supplemental vitamin B6 (40 mg/day) on CRC risk and mortality (reviewed in 64).
-A recent randomized, double-blind, placebo-controlled study conducted in 1,470 women with high cardiovascular risk showed that daily supplementation with 2.5 mg of folic acid, 1 mg of vitamin B12, and 50 mg of vitamin B6 for a mean treatment period of 7.3 years had no effect on the risk of developing colorectal adenoma when compared to placebo (65).
+Randomized controlled trials have generally not found an effect of B-vitamin supplementation (combined folic acid, vitamin B6, and vitamin B12) on development of any tissue-specific cancer (79), but these trials have been done only in patients with cardiovascular disease or kidney disease, with cancer as a secondary endpoint (79).
+Such data on gastrointestinal cancers in particular are severely limited.
+A randomized, double-blind, placebo-controlled study conducted in 1,470 women with high cardiovascular risk showed that daily supplementation with 2.5 mg of folic acid, 1 mg of vitamin B12, and 50 mg of vitamin B6 for a mean treatment period of 7.3 years had no effect on the risk of developing colorectal adenoma when compared to placebo (83).

 Kidney stones